trc492/Ftc2018RelicRecovery/TeamCode/src/main/java/team3543/readme.md

 2)  In the new Team0417 folder, delete the TeamCode.iml file.

-3)  the new Team0417 folder, rename the "src/main/java/org/firstinspires/teamcode" folder
+3)  the new Team0417 folder, rename the "src/main/java/org/firstinspires/ftc/teamcode" folder
     to a matching name with a lowercase 'team' eg:  "team0417".

-4)  In the new team0417 folder, edit the "AndroidManifest.xml" file, change the line that contains package="org.firstinspires.ftc.teamcode" to be package="org.firstinspires.ftc.team0417"
+4)  In the new Team0417/src/main folder, edit the "AndroidManifest.xml" file, change the line that contains package="org.firstinspires.ftc.teamcode" to be package="org.firstinspires.ftc.team0417"

-5)  Add:    include ':Team0417' to the "Gradle Scripts/settings.gradle" file.
+5)  Add:    include ':Team0417' to the "/settings.gradle" file.

-6)  Open up Android Studios and clean out any old files by ising the menu to "Build/Clean Project""
+6)  Open up Android Studios and clean out any old files by using the menu to "Build/Clean Project""